drbulu/drbulu.github.io/_drafts/data_sci_proj/project_organisation.md

 so far, only working for the project page.

 * for project page:
-    * have description.html in same folder as specific project's index.html (i.e. in the project folder)
+    * have abstract.html in same folder as specific project's index.html (i.e. in the project folder)
     * set the includes relative liquid tag in project_page.html
     * defined the description variable in each project's index.md YAML.
         * else Jekyll build error
-        * it is possible to have defaults in [config.yaml](http://jekyllrb.com/docs/configuration/#front-matter-defaults) worth considering in case a global change is made to the naming of description.html (which has a long name)
+        * it is possible to have defaults in [config.yaml](http://jekyllrb.com/docs/configuration/#front-matter-defaults) worth considering in case a global change is made to the naming of description.html (which has a long name) ... now changed to abstract.html.
 * for project overview page.
     * need to modify the project_glossary
         * enable splitting of page path so that the project directory path segment can be captured and merged with the description.html prefix.